lenhattruong111000/thesis-web-submission-system/README.md

 2. Open Eclipse IDE, and select the workplace that contains the project(Select the directory of project)
 3. Press 'Launch' button to access the new workplace
 4. Select File -> Open Project from File System...
-5. input the direction of project to Import source the press 'Finish' button
+5. input the direction of project to 'Import source' then press 'Finish' button
 6. Use MySQL to excecute sql_submission.sql file to create the database
 7. Open file application.properties with direction: /web_submission_system-1/src/main/resources/application.properties
 8. In application.properties file, change username and password to access MySQL database, also change the username and password to use an email smtp